 In addition to the Lesson 8 exam, at the end of term, there will be a Final Short Essay Exam.
-Questions will be drawn from Discussion Questions.
+Questions will cover the last third of the course.
 Each student will be given one random question from the list of questions and will have 75 minutes to complete their short essay (about 3-5 paragraphs/300-500 words/about 1 page).
 Students are expected to be both thorough and concise in their writing.
 Please see the Final Short Essay Rubric for more information about this important exam.